Kiran-Grewal/clean-up-gmail/README.md

 # clean-up-gmail
-Automatically delete promotional gmails older than a month.
+Automatically delete promotional emails older than a month.